Temperature and CO2

 Graph: NASA Earth Observatory

 • The blue line shows the “carbon dioxide level in the atmosphere” over the 800,000 years before 1950.
-(It does not show the rapid rise in CO2 levels, since 1950, to over 400 parts per million (ppm)).

 • The red line shows the “Antarctic air temperature” over this same period.